- Reading Time = 4 minutes

 Beat the Heat: What About When It Rains?

-Many skylights can open, but the best are electrically operated models that automatically open and close on a schedule, and close quickly on their own when it starts to rain.
+Many skylights can open, but the best are electrically operated models that automatically open and close on a schedule, as well as close quickly on their own when it starts to rain.
 What’s the point in having cooler upstairs rooms if your floor is wet when you come back from work?
 The trouble with most electrically operated skylights is that it’s very disruptive to string wires to them in a retrofit situation.
 That’s one reason I like solar skylights.
 They don’t require wires to deliver power, but draw power from on-board batteries kept charged by photovoltaic cells built right in.
 Below you can see a solar skylight at my own house.

 I’ve installed solar skylights myself and live with them, and they work perfectly.
 Just pop them in like standard skylights and enjoy electric operation with automatic rain closure.
 You can even open solar skylights during power failures, cooling your home when air conditioning can’t operate.
 VELUX makes the bst solar-powered skylights that I know of, and I’ve never had any trouble with the ones I installed in my own house more than 10 years ago.
 Their solar power system also includes solar-powered blinds that can operate using a touch remote or on a schedule.
 Blinds are especially useful for summer cooling action because they block out sun while the skylight is open and ventilating.
 It’s also pretty nice to wake up to a gently opening blind in the summer, rather than the blare of a clock radio.